cloudinary-devs/php-create-catalog/readme.md

     * **Confirm configuration**: Open the `config/cloudinary_config.php` file.
 Temporarily uncomment the echo statements, then run `php config/cloudinary_config.php` in the terminal.
 If your configuration is correct, the configuration object will be printed to the console.

 * **Database setup**
-  * Create a database and a table using the configuration provided in the `config/setup_db.php` file.
+  * Create a MySQL database and a table using the configuration provided in the `config/setup_db.php` file.
 * **Webhook notification configuration**
   * Add your app's notification URL with the suffix `webhooks/video_upload_webhook.php` on the [Notifications](https://console.cloudinary.com/settings/webhooks) page of the Cloudinary Console.
   * Select `Moderation` as the notification type.